iamlemec/fastreg/README.md

     return datf['vals'] - datf['mean']
 ```
 and then use it in a regression

 ``` python
 fr.ols(y='y0', x=I+CD('x1','id1')+CD('x2','id2'), data=data)
 ```

+The `factor` decorator also accepts a `categ` flag that you can set to `True` for categorical variables.
 Finally, it may be useful to inject functions into the evaluation namespace rather than create a whole new factor type.
 To do this, you can pass a `dict` to the `extern` flag and prefix the desired variable or function with `@`, as in:

 ``` python
 extern = {'logit': lambda x: 1/(1+np.exp(-x))}
 fr.ols(y='y0', x=I+R('@logit(x1)')+R('x2'), data=data, extern=extern)